Miho Takagi of Japan set the Olympic record to win the women’s 1000m gold medal in speed skating on Thursday.

-“I got off to a great start, really strong and fast, but my lap speed just hasn’t been there,” Bowe said.
-“I was going for gold, but … I’m proud of the performance.”
+“I got off to a great start, really strong and fast, but my lap speed just hasn’t been there,” Bowe told the media.
+“I was going for gold, but I’ll take the bronze.
+I’m proud of the performance.”

 Ireen Wuest of the Netherlands skated in her final Olympic race and finished sixth.
 She ends her Olympic career with 13 medals, the most in speed skating history.

 Wuest earned two at the 2022 Winter Olympics, including gold in the 1500m.
 She won gold medals at five separate Olympic Games in her career, the most of any Olympian in any sport.

 “I hoped for a spectacular last race, but it wasn’t,” Wuest said.
 “But overall, I’m looking at a great Olympics.
 I’ve only got one race left now, in Heerenveen (World Cup), and after that, retirement.”